 - Businesses with several profit centers can shield and separate business operations.

-- Each individual child series can enter into contracts, acquire, hold, and sell assets, sue, and grant liens and security instruments.
+- Each individual child series can enter into contracts, acquire, hold and sell assets, sue, grant liens, and grant security instruments.

-What Risks are Associated With a Series LLC?
+What Are The Risks of a Series LLC?

 The series LLC can carry risk in some situations.
 It’s best to talk about the possible risk of forming and operating a series LLC with your attorney.